prysmaticlabs/documentation/website/docs/advanced/beacon_node_api.md

 By default, the Prysm beacon node saves the state of the chain locally in a database every 2048 slots or 64 epochs.
 For clarity, a slot is every 12 seconds and 32 slots make an epoch.
 Hence the beacon node, by default, saves the state on a per 64 epochs basis.
 Should more detailed information on historical slots be required, these can be requested retrospectively.
 However, there will be a time delay whilst the data is requested and retrieved.

 :::tip If you wish to shorten the API respond delay, we recommend saving the state once per epoch.
-Aditional storage will be required
+Additional storage will be required
 In addition to having to download the slot/epoch data there will be an increased local storage requirement, potentially by a multiple of 32 should all data be requested.
 :::